Software for embedded systems should be run under different conditions:

 extern_C should be used anyway.

-ObjectJc is recommended as base for all data.
+ObjectJc is possible as base for some data.

 With this unique base the type and size of data can be evaluate in debugging situations

 outside an IDE (data view on target), for evaluating extracted data, and for safety

 in an application using type and size checks.

 In cohesion with Reflection.en.html the data can be evaluated

 without knowledge of the data structure especially for unknown software versions,